FNUQ-Project/.github/profile/README.md

 ## 📄 License

-All FNUQ-Project repositories are released under the MIT License.
+All FNUQ-Project repositories are released under the GNU AGPL License.
 See individual repositories for details.

 ---